 But flowers deserve some special attention, too.
 Flowers can be a welcome distraction in the midst of a concrete jungle or an unexpected surprise from a loved one.
 Regardless of what kind, size, color, or shape, flowers make beautiful photography subjects and, like people, they will look only as good as you make them look.

-Here are five ways to make better flower photographs.
+Here are 7 ways to make better flower photographs.

 You can use a macro lens, a wide angle lens, a telephoto lens; flowers are very accommodating that way.
 Whether you’re photographing them in their natural habitat or as part of an elaborately constructed arrangement, your flower images will shine so long as you’re giving your subjects the treatment they deserve.